The-Bohdan/web-project/README.md

 # Web application for counting the costs and revenue
-This is a simple web application where еру user can keep personal records of expenses and income.
+This is a simple web application where the user can keep personal records of expenses and income.